 A proceeding for grandparent visitation is commenced by filing a petition in the county in which the grandchild resides or the court having jurisdiction over the parents’ dissolution of marriage.
 Once a petition is filed and if an agreement is not reached, the court will hold a hearing in which the parties will present evidence to support their position regarding grandparent visitation.
 If the court determines that the visitation rights are in the grandchild’s best interest, it may grant visitation rights.
 In doing so, the court must enter an order that addresses the following factors:

 There is not a set standard of time that grandparents receive under the Grandparent Visitation Act.
 The courts entering visitation orders should take into account each relationship to set forth a grandparent visitation schedule that is in the grandchild’s best interest.

 Once an order granting or denying grandparent visitation is entered, the grandparent or parent may request that the court modify or terminate the order.
 The party moving must present evidence to show a change in circumstances to modify the visitation order.
 The court may modify the grandparent visitation order so long as modification would serve the best interest of the child.

 Visitation rights survive the establishment of paternity by a court other than in an adoption proceeding.
 With regards to an adoption, grandparent visitation rights survive an adoption of the grandchild by a stepparent and a person who is biologically related to the grandchild (grandparent, sibling, aunt, uncle, niece or nephew).

-Ultimately, grandparent visitation cases are emotional, which is why the assistance of a Hamilton County child visitation attorney is so crucial.
+Ultimately, grandparent visitation cases are emotional, which is why the assistance of a Hamilton County child custody lawyer is so crucial.
 These types of visitation cases require focus and a reasonable approach to protect the grandchild’s best interest.
 With a decade of experience, Joshua R. Hains is prepared to handle your case.
 Please contact the firm to set up an initial consultation.